Add complete, 24/7 vet care

 A female dog who hasn’t been spayed can go into a state of fertility called heat.
-Female dogs are only fertile about twice a year when they are in heat, in which their bodies are prepared to make puppies.
+Female dogs are only fertile about when they are in heat, in which their bodies are prepared to make puppies.
 To prevent surprise pregnancies and to ensure their dog is comfortable and healthy during the process, pet parents need to understand the stages of a dog in heat.

 This is the very beginning of a dog’s heat.